 - prohibitions, sanctions and restrictions that might prevent the individual from taking part in certain activities or working in specific positions

-It’s a free service for schools, sixth form colleges, local authorities and teacher supply agencies in England.
-It’s accessed through the Department for Education’s Secure access portal.
+It’s a free service for schools, sixth-form and further education (FE) colleges, local authorities and teacher supply agencies in England.
+It’s accessed through Department for Education’s (DfE) Sign-in portal.